Silisili

 Mount Silisili is the highest peak in Samoa and the Samoa Islands chain.
 It is located in the centre of a mountain chain running the length of Savai'i island.
+Mount Silisili is ranked 24th by topographic isolation.

 Mount Silisili rises to a height of 1,858 m.
 The word silisili means highest in reference to height, in the Samoan language.

 Savai'i is the largest shield volcano island in the South Pacific.

 Climbing the volcano

 Mount Silisili makes a popular hike of Savai'i island, and can be reached with a 2-day guided round-trip.